Jack Stephens (footballer): 2022–2023: Loan to Bournemouth

-Before his loan move to Bournemouth, Stephens made two appearances for Southampton in a 4–1 defeat against Tottenham Hotspur and a 2–2 draw against Leeds United.
+Before his loan move to Bournemouth, Stephens made two appearances for Southampton in a 4–1 defeat against Tottenham Hotspur and a 2–2 draw with Leeds United.
 On 1 September 2022, Stephens completed a deadline day move and joined Bournemouth on a season-long loan.
 On 17 September 2022, he made his first appearance for Bournemouth in a 1–1 draw against Newcastle, replacing Philip Billing in the 89th minute.
-His first league start for Bournemouth came on 12 November 2022 in a 3–0 victory against Everton.
+His first league start for Bournemouth came on 12 November 2022, in a 3–0 victory against Everton.

 2023–present

 On 4 August 2023, Stephens signed a two-year contract extension with Southampton.
 On 11 August 2023, it was announced Stephens would become the club's new captain due to the potential departure of James Ward-Prowse, who left the club three days later.
 During a 2–1 victory against Queens Park Rangers on 26 August 2023, Stephens was forced off in the first half after suffering an injury to his left leg, with manager Russell Martin stating the club may need to "fear the worst".
 However, a few days later, Martin revealed the injury was "not as bad" as initially feared.
 On 16 December 2023, he made his first appearance since returning from injury in a 4–0 victory against Blackburn Rovers after replacing Taylor Harwood-Bellis in the 66th minute.
 Following Southampton's promotion to the Premier League, a one-year contract extension was triggered.

 On 14 September 2024, Stephens received a red card during a 3–0 home defeat against Manchester United for a foul on Alejandro Garnacho, which resulted in a three-match suspension.
 He subsequently received a £50,000 fine and a further two-match suspension for misconduct after Stephens admitted to using abusive and insulting language towards referee Stuart Attwell and fourth official Gavin Ward.
 On 4 December 2024, Stephens received another red card during a 5–1 home defeat against Chelsea for pulling the hair of Marc Cucurella and was suspended for four matches.

 On 9 July 2025, Stephens signed a three-year contract extension.